sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 blueprints for automatically creating a git repository for your module as well as generate a remote repository for you on GitHub and that will automatically push commits out to it (we'll cover this in our next tutorial).
-There's lots of latenr power underlying the `new` command so let's get a better taste for how to tap into it.
+There's lots of latent power underlying the `new` command so let's get a better taste for how to tap into it.

+Our last blueprint was a trivial one for the purposes of showing you the basics.
+This next one might be one you actually add to your library, so pay close attention.

 ## Drafting a New Blueprint